technicaljones/aws-website/README.md

 - domain_name - The domain name used to point to the cloudfront distribution.

 ### Running for the first time
+Requirements:
+1. Create a tfvars file with the aws and github variables set correctly.
+2. Create a bucket in s3 for terraform state managment that the keys from step 1 will have access to.
+3. Update the provider configuration in `infra/terraform-config.tf` to point to the related bucket.
+4. Update the iam pol

 ```
 cd infra
 terraform init